biocorecrg/NGS-QC-Course/docs/3- Quality Control and Preprocessing.rst

 Also, other sources of contaminats could be checked:

-    - PhiX: is a control used by Illumina to check the quality of the sequencing run (if the library is under or overloaded)
+    - PhiX: is a control used by Illumina to check the quality of the sequencing run (if the library is under or overloaded).
-    - rRNA: in RNA-seq  is a good control of rRNA depletion during library preparation has not beeen amplified.
+    - rRNA: in RNA-seq  is a good control of rRNA depletion during library preparation.
     - Lambda
-    - Vectors: to check that vectors used during library preprartion
+    - Vectors: to check that vectors used during library preprartion have not been amplified.
     - Adapters

 Example of a FASTQ-Screen report: